muutech/zabbix-templates/README.md

 # zabbix-templates
-Zabbix Templates created/adapted by Muutech (www.muutech.com)
+Zabbix Templates created/adapted by Muutech Monitoring Solutions (www.muutech.com)

 If you need any help, contact us at info@muutech.com